stanford-futuredata/stk/README.md

 A light-weight PyTorch library for block-sparse matrices and block-sparse matrix multiplication.

-STK is built around a core sparse matrix class ((stk.Matrix)[stk/matrix.py]), which uses a hybrid *blocked-CSR-COO* sparse matrix encoding to enable efficient matrix products with sparse inputs and outputs in transposed or non-transposed order.
+STK is built around a core sparse matrix class ([stk.Matrix](stk/matrix.py)), which uses a hybrid [blocked-CSR-COO](https://arxiv.org/abs/2211.15841) sparse matrix encoding to enable efficient matrix products with sparse inputs and outputs in transposed or non-transposed order.
 The library supports the following operations with `block_size=128`:

 ```
-[op: transpose or non-transpose]
+op: transpose or non-transpose

 [Sparse Matrix Multiplication]
 stk.ops.dsd: dense = op(sparse) x op(dense)